curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 On the console, use:

 ```
-> personal.newAccount("password")
+> personal.newAccount("passphrase")
 ```

-The account is saved in encrypted format, you are prompted for a passphrase.
+The account is saved in encrypted format.
 You **must** remember this passphrase to unlock your account in the future.

 For non-interactive use the passphrase can be specified with the --password flag: